eclipse-sumo/sumo/docs/web/docs/Simulation/Output/FCDOutput.md

 - **--fcd-output.signals** will add [signal state
   information](../../TraCI/Vehicle_Signalling.md) to the output
 - **--fcd-output.distance** will add [kilometrage](../Railways.md#kilometrage_mileage_chainage) information to the output
-- **--fcd-output.acceleration** will add acceleration data to the output (also lateral acceleration when using the [sublane model](../SublaneModel.md)
+- **--fcd-output.acceleration** will add acceleration data to the output (also lateral acceleration when using the [sublane model](../SublaneModel.md))
 - **--fcd-output.max-leader-distance FLOAT** will add attributes leaderGap, leaderSpeed, leaderID whenever a vehicle has a leader within the given distance.
 Otherwise, leaderID will be "" and leaderGap, leaderSpeed will be -1.
 - **--fcd-output.params KEY1,KEY2,...** adds [generic parameters](../GenericParameters.md) to the output (supports device and carfollowmodel parameters as well as arbitrary user-define values)
-- **--fcd-output.attributes ATTR1,ATTR2,...** restricts written attributes to the given list (to reduce output).
-The following attributes are special:
+- **--fcd-output.attributes ATTR1,ATTR2,...** restrict / extend written attributes to the given list to customize output (can be any combination of the attributes above).
+The value **all** enables all attributes.
-  - **all**: enables all attributes
-  - **vehicle**: add a vehicle attribute to each person (and thereby distinguish riding from walking persons).
-  - **odometer**: write odometer value for each vehicle (distance driven since departure)
-  - **posLat**: write lateral position on lane for each vehicle

 ## NOTES